Joyce Hansen: Non-fiction

-Hansen has also written a number of non-fiction books for youth about African-American and African history.
+Hansen has also written several non-fiction books for youth about African-American and African history.
 Women of Hope: African Americans Who Made A Difference (1998) features short biographies of thirteen influential Black women, including neurosurgeon Alexa Canady, astronaut Mae Jemison, and activist Fannie Lou Hamer.
 Kirkus Reviews called the book "inspirational" and "effective as art and as history".

 With Gary McGowan, Hansen wrote Breaking Ground, Breaking Silence: The Story of New York's African Burial Ground (1998).
 The book, which was named a Coretta Scott King Honor Book, detailed the 1991 discovery and excavation of a burial ground for slaves and free blacks in New York City.
 Also with McGowan, Hansen wrote Freedom Roads (2003), a non-fiction account of the Underground Railroad, which Kirkus called "well-written, well-documented, imaginatively arranged".

 Hansen's 2004 book, African Princess: The Amazing Lives of Africa's Royal Women, profiles six prominent women, including Hatshepsut, Amina, and Elizabeth of Toro.
 A New York Times review called the book "[m]eticulously researched" and "rich with detail, drama and intrigue".